kubernetes/test-infra/prow/getting_started.md

 For more information on the job environment, see [How to add new jobs][2].

-## Run test pods in a different namespace or a different cluster
+## Run test pods in a different namespace

 You may choose to keep prowjobs or run tests in a different namespace.
 First create the namespace by `kubectl create -f`ing this: